-Nevada State offers a Grant-in-Aid program to academic and administrative faculty and their family members (spouses and financial dependents under the age of 24) with tuition assistance.
+Nevada State offers a Grant-in-Aid tuition assistance program to academic and administrative faculty and their family members (spouses and financial dependents under the age of 24).
+For more information, see NSHE Handbook Title 4, Chapter 3, Section 11.